yiisoft/yii2/docs/guide/structure-assets.md

 ### Bower and NPM Assets installation <span id="bower-npm-assets"></span>

 Most JavaScript/CSS packages are managed by [Bower](http://bower.io/) and/or [NPM](https://www.npmjs.org/) package
 managers.
-In PHP world we have Composer, that manages or PHP dependencies, but it is possible to load both Bower and NPM packages using `composer.json` just as PHP packages.
+In PHP world we have Composer, that manages PHP dependencies, but it is possible to load both Bower and NPM packages using `composer.json` just as PHP packages.

 To achieve this, we should configure our composer a bit.
 There are two options to do that: